What is a House Course?

 House Courses carry 0.5 semester course credit and are offered only on a satisfactory/unsatisfactory basis; four may count toward graduation.
 They must meet at least 12 times for a minimum of 18 hours.
 Undergraduate student instructors of House Courses do not receive course credit for teaching and may not register for their own class.

 In order to give current undergraduates an opportunity to develop their own ideas and skills, the House Courses may be taught by current Duke undergraduates, who must be supervised by a member of the Trinity College faculty teaching on campus in the semester during which the course is offered.
 House Courses may also be taught by faculty in a recognized school, department, or academic program at Duke.

 All courses must be approved and sponsored by a Trinity College Arts and Sciences department AND approved by the Committee on Courses.
 House Courses are free-standing courses -- meaning each course is sufficiently different to stand alone.
 Multiple sections of any one House Course are not permitted.
 House Courses do not have prerequisites, corequisites, or required permission.
+Enrollment in House Courses cannot be limited to certain groups of students - they must have open enrollment.
 In addition, the course may not require any other curricular or extra-curricular activity or enterprise, nor participation in activities beyond those of the course itself.
 House Courses are not meant to be required training for subsequent courses or activities.

 - March 10, 2017 by 5 pm for Fall 2017